 The First Problem: What Counts as a Door?

-Before counting anything, I had to decide what a door actually is.
+Before counting anything, let us decide what a door actually is.

 Is a door: